cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 * `name`: specifies the name of the schematic.
 The value of the attribute is String (a string text value, a string literal, or a text block).
 Can be specified at most once.
 * `description`: specifies the description of the schematic.
 The value of the attribute is String (a string text value, a string literal, or a text block).
-In case of text block, single newline characters are removed; an empty line must be used to define a line break.
+In the case of text block, single newline characters are removed; an empty line must be used to define a line break.
 Can be specified at most once.
 * `dimensions`: specifies the dimensions of the schematic, given as `(width, height)`, where `width` and `height` are positive numbers.
 Can be specified at most once.
 When not specified, the dimensions are calculated from schematic definition.
 Must not be smaller than calculated dimensions when specified.
 (In the future, specifying dimensions different from calculated ones might serve some specific purpose.)
 * `tag`: assigns a tag to the schematic.
-The tag can be either a String value, or a predefined icon (see [Icons](SYNTAX-1-VARIABLES.markdown#constants-representing-built-in-icons)). `tag` attribute can be specified more than once; all specified tags are attached to the schematic.
+The tag can be either a String value or a predefined icon (see [Icons](SYNTAX-1-VARIABLES.markdown#constants-representing-built-in-icons)). `tag` attribute can be specified more than once; all specified tags are attached to the schematic.

 # Block definition

 Block definition specifies the type and configuration of a block placed at certain coordinates within the schematic.
-The syntax of block definition is:
+The syntax of the block definition is:

 ```
 [labels] <block-type> at <block-position> [facing <direction>] [configuration]